Charles Woodson, Peyton Manning, Randy Moss and the epic 1997 Heisman race

 The Heisman finalists

 While it was clear the trophy was going to come down to Woodson and Manning, the other finalists were spectacular in their own right.
 Moss, in his only season against FBS competition, set an FBS record with 26 touchdown catches in 1997 and caught at least one touchdown pass in every game.
-His touchdown catches averaged a staggering 35.3 yards per catch.
+His touchdown catches averaged a staggering 35.3 yards.
 Leaf, meanwhile, threw for 3,968 yards and 34 touchdowns while leading Washington State to the Rose Bowl.
-But neither Moss nor Woodson ever seriously considered the Heisman Trophy realistic.
+But neither Moss nor Leaf ever seriously considered the Heisman Trophy realistic.

 Pennington: We would just snicker because we knew how good he was and what kind of player he was and would laugh at the other teams that would not believe what they were seeing on film.
 Every week he was doing something to prove them wrong.
 I just think people couldn't wrap their minds around the fact that he was tall.
 He was fast.
 He had soft hands.
 He ran good routes.
 They couldn't wrap their brain around the fact that there really wasn't a weakness.
 But once they got into the game, they were proven wrong every time.

-Note: Editor's Note: This story was originally published in 2017 and has since been updated.
-Watch "The Great Heisman Race of 1997" from ESPN films following the 2023 Heisman Trophy ceremony.